gbmhunter/blog/content/electronics/electromagnetic-compatibility-emc/_index.md

 </table>

 Ranges marked with `*` vary linearly between the two values on a plot of uVdB vs. log(frequency) across the specified frequency range.

+The tabular data above (both Class A and B devices) is displayed in the following graphs:

+{{% img src="fcc-part15-unintentional-radiators-conductive-limits.png" width="900px" caption="Graphs of Class A and B conductive limits for unintentional radiators as per FCC Part 15." %}}

 #### FCC Part 15 Radiative Limits for Unintentional Radiators